lrenato10/Self_Driving_Car/README.md

 # Self_Driving_Car
-Udacity Self Driving Car Nanodegree
+Udacity Self Driving Car Nanodegree, there is a:
+* Object Detection Project
+* ...